penn5/ptyproxy/README.md

-ptyproxy is a simple pty proxy that logs input and output to in.log and out.log.
+ptyproxy is a simple pty proxy that makes a pty and forwards it's data to its stdio.
+Useful for allocating tty when tty is not connected.

 Example:
 $ ptyproxy emacs -nw